ime01/Intro_to_Ora_Language/README.md

 An Android application of a personal project embarked upon by me to help capture digitize and store the ORA Language which is a language spoken by the ORAs a small community of people in EDO state

-App is fully kotLin and uses the latest of Google jetpack libraries and coding style as the app utilizes
+App is fully built with kotLin and uses the latest of Google jetpack libraries and coding style as the app utilizes

-DaggerHilt
+*DaggerHilt
-Firebase authentication and data storage
+*Firebase authentication and data storage
-Firebase crashlytics
+*Firebase crashlytics
-Firebase Analytics
+*Firebase Analytics
-Room Database
+*Room Database
-Work Manger
+*Work Manger
-jetpack navigation
+*jetpack navigation
-SafeArgs
+*SafeArgs
-KotLin Coroutines
+*KotLin Coroutines
-Mvvm
+*Mvvm
-LiveData
+*LiveData
-Flowz
+*Flowz
-Permission handling
+*Permission handling
-Sound Recorder
+*Sound Recorder
-Localazy utilized via plugin to automate the easy localization of the English language text strings to over 90+ languages
+*Localazy utilized via plugin to automate the easy localization of the English language text strings to over 90+ languages

 This app has a GOOGLE MAD SCORE OF 38 JETPACK LIBRARIES.